microsoft/VSProjectSystem/doc/extensibility/automatic_DependentUpon_wireup.md

 ## Static dependency

-The dependent information gets stored in the project file, using `<DependentUpon>` metadata.
+The dependent information gets stored in the project file, using evaluation-time `<DependentUpon>` metadata.

 ```xml
   <None Include="foo.xaml" />